andypiper/theindiebeat-simple-player/README.md

 ## Credits

-Powered by The Indie Beat Radio
-Built with Python, GTK, and GStreamer
+Powered by [The Indie Beat Radio](https://theindiebeat.fm) and [Bandwagon](https://bandwagon.fm/).
+Built with Python, GTK, and GStreamer.